 The most basic question is “Is the religion necessary for a human being?”
 You may be a Hindu, Muslim, Christian, Buddhist, or belong to a different religion, this question must have come into your mind at some point.
 Is religion really necessary for us?
-Suppose there is no religion and no one follows any religion, what would happen?
+What would happen if there were no religion and no one followed any religion?
 Would the world drown?

 Statistics: